 Williamstown, MA 01267

 International students may pay via a wire transfer process.
-Williams has partnered with peerTransfer to streamline the bill payment process for international students.
-With peerTransfer, you can pay from any country and any bank.
+Williams has partnered with Flywire to streamline the bill payment process for international students.
+With Flywire, you can pay from any country and any bank.
 You are offered excellent foreign exchange rates, allowing you to pay in your home currency (in most cases) and save money as compared to traditional banks.
 You will also be able to track where your payment is in the transfer process via a student dashboard and an e-mail confirmation will be sent to you when your payment is received by Williams.
-To begin the payment process, click or go to: williams.peertransfer.com.
+To begin the payment process, click or go to: williams.flywire.com

-Students with bills still unpaid at the start of the semester who have not made satisfactory arrangements with the Bursar will not be permitted to enroll in classes or remain in residence at the College.
+Students with bills still unpaid at the start of the semester who have not made satisfactory arrangements with the Bursar will not be permitted to enroll in classes or remain in residence at the college.
 Furthermore, if arrangements for payment after the start of the semester are approved by the Bursar and these expected payments are not made on time, students may not be allowed to enroll for the next semester.

-Students who separate from the College, either due to withdrawal or graduation, are responsible for the prompt payment of any outstanding balance owed to the College.
+Students who separate from the college, either due to withdrawal or graduation, are responsible for the prompt payment of any outstanding balance owed to the college.
 If payment is not made, the account will be sent to our collection agency.
 The student will then be responsible for the full balance on the account plus collection costs.

 Accounts that are not paid in full by the due date may be assessed a $250.00 late fee.
 This includes accounts which have a balance due to a late loan application or the failure of the student or parent to sign promissory notes on a timely basis.